-Few would argue, I think, that the international Internet has not changed the world dramatically.
+Few would argue, I think, that the international internet has not changed the world dramatically.
 Every day we see how free, instantaneous communication influences politics, social change, and daily interactions at a fundamental level.
-But even with all of this, there still remains a certain level of provincialism on the net — Americans stick to American websites; Japanese stick to Japanese websites; you get the idea.
+But there still remains a certain level of provincialism on the net — Americans stick to American websites; Japanese stick to Japanese websites; you get the idea.

-Part of this, of course, is due to a simple language barrier; English is an international language, but it is by no means the only one.
-To some extent this artificial division of the web is by design.
-Media producers, like the BBC, often insist on restricting access to their products to certain geographical regions to protect their business models.
-Distributors (e.g. iTunes) are complicit in this, or even instigate it.
-Even worse, some governments insist on restricting Internet communication and blocking access to international websites.
+Some of it is due to a simple language barrier.
+English is an international language, but it is by no means the only one.
+To some extent, this artificial division of the web is by design.
+Media producers, like the BBC, often insist on restricting access to their products to certain geographical regions.
+Distributors (e.g. iTunes) are complicit in this or even instigate it.
+Even worse, some governments insist on restricting internet communication and blocking access to international websites.

-This guide, then, is my small attempt at helping people deal with all of these problems.
-The Internet should connect people all over the world, not divide them.
-Whether you are a backpacker trying to check your email from a hostel in Denmark, or a college student trying to get past the Great Firewall of China, I hope there is some helpful information in here for you (though if you’re reading this in China, I doubt you need any more help.
-Good job!).
+We believe that the internet should connect people, not divide them.
+Whether you are a backpacker trying to check your email from a hostel in Denmark, or a college student trying to get past the Great Firewall of China, you’re bound to find this information useful.

-First, then, let’s look at some of these countries and what they’ve done to deal with the problem of the Internet.
+Let’s look at some of these countries and what they’ve done to deal with the “problem” of the internet.